 This article examines problems I had with my expensive 2009 BMW R1200R motorcycle.
 Updated for 2019, still more to come!

 Make no mistake, the BMW R1200R ‘hex-head’ motorcycle is a superb bike in many respects.
 Overall, it’s a joy to ride and a pleasure to work on.
-However, a collection of BMW R1200R motorcycle problems, creating headaches like this, this and this, potentially ruin the enjoyment of owning this and other similar models.
-They certainly did for me and have put me off owning another BMW.
+However, a collection of BMW R1200R motorcycle problems, creating headaches like this, this and this, and an absolutely appalling “Too bad so sad” attitude of #BMWMotorradaus potentially ruin the enjoyment of owning this and other similar models.
+They certainly did for me, I doubt I’ll ever own another BMW, thanks mostly to BMW Australia.

 What I’ve done with this article is to outline each major issue and solution, where there was one.
 None of these problems is a deal-breaker if BMW fixes it and pays, as they should.
 However, if you have to fix all this stuff yourself, as I did, any one of them is a major dealbreaker.
 Shame on you BMW.
 I hope this helps other owners and potential owners.